 Performance Measure LOC1: Number and percent of new enrollees who have a level of care (LOC) completed prior to entry into the waiver.
 Numerator = Number of new enrollees who have an LOC completed prior to entry into the waiver.
 Denominator = Number of new enrollees.

-Data Source (Select one): Other If 'Other' is selected, specify: Home and Community Services Information System (HCSIS)
+Home and Community Services Information System (HCSIS)